 1. Most typical mattresses wear out in eight years.
 Consumer Reports said that.
-In fact if you research organic mattress made from all natural latex foam rubber it typically offers great long lasting shape and support 15 to 20 years.
+In fact, if you research organic mattress made from all-natural latex foam rubber it typically offers great long-lasting shape and supports 15 to 20 years.

-4. PU foam is a synthetic chemical coagulation or plastic.
-Latex rubber is virtually no toxic chemicals and very simple in it composition.
+4. PU foam is synthetic chemical coagulation or plastic.
+Latex rubber is virtually no toxic chemicals and very simple in its composition.

-5. Organic mattresses do not off gas and good ones have minimal smell.
-Conventional mattresses, memory foam mattresses, and even waterbeds have strong chemical smell when they are first unpackaged and chemical smells can linger for quite a long time.
+5. Organic mattresses do not off-gas and good ones have a minimal smell.
+Conventional mattresses, memory foam mattresses, and even waterbeds have a strong chemical smell when they are first unpackaged and chemical smells can linger for quite a long time.

-7. Chemicals used as fire retardants have not been tested in long term or short term sleep applications.
-The result for us is sales pitches from manufactures claiming only trace chemical amounts.
-So we really do not know what or if we are breathing nauseous chemicals and dealing with absorption of chemicals through the skin that we don’t understand much less what their affect might be.
+7. Chemicals used as fire retardants have not been tested in a long term or short term sleep applications.
+The result for us is sales pitches from manufacturers claiming only trace chemical amounts.
+So we really do not know what or if we are breathing nauseous chemicals and dealing with absorption of chemicals through the skin that we don’t understand much less what their effect might be.

-9. Naturally grown thread made from organic cotton makes not only a high quality and very durable cover, but again limits the human body to no harmful chemical exposure.
-On the other hand the typical mattress and boxspring fabric cover is comprised of mostly synthetics with very minimal amounts of natural material.
+9. Naturally grown thread made from organic cotton makes not only high quality and very durable cover but again limits the human body to no harmful chemical exposure.
+On the other hand, the typical mattress and boxspring fabric cover are comprised of mostly synthetics with very minimal amounts of natural material.

 10. One strips and rapes the Earths land while giving back absolutely nothing.
 The other is built from renewable, sustainable, replenishable, and healthy resources and is almost 100 recyclable.